Man arrested in shooting during Albuquerque statue protest

 The shooting prompted the city to announce that the statue would be removed until officials determine the next steps.

-Police in a statement said detectives arrested Stephen Ray Baca and that he was jailed on suspicion of aggravated battery.
-Authorities had said earlier that several people were detained for questioning.
+Police in a statement said detectives arrested Stephen Ray Baca and that he was jailed on suspicion of aggravated battery with a deadly weapon.

+Baca had been among those trying to protect the statue when protesters “appeared to maliciously pursue him,” according to a criminal complaint file by police in connection with the charge lodged against Baca.

+Video posted on social media showed protesters hitting Baca with what police described as a longboard skateboard and punching him.
+Then he opened fire with a handgun.

+After the shooting, other armed people encircled Baca in an apparent attempt to protect him, the video showed.

 Online court records did not list an attorney for Baca who could comment on his behalf.

-The man who was shot was taken to a hospital and was listed in critical but stable condition late Monday, said Albuquerque police spokesman Gilbert Gallegos.
+The man who was shot was hospitalized Monday night in critical but stable condition, said Albuquerque police spokesman Gilbert Gallegos.

+In a statement posted on Twitter, Albuquerque Police Chief Michael Geier said investigators had received “reports about vigilante groups possibly instigating this violence.”

+“If this is true will be holding them accountable to the fullest extent of the law, including federal hate group designation and prosecution,” Geier said.

-Officers during the confrontation used tear gas and flash bangs to protect the officers who intervened and detained those involved in the shooting, Gallegos said.
+Officers during the confrontation used tear gas and flash bangs to protect the officers who intervened and to detain Baca and the armed people who had surrounded him, Gallegos said.
 He said they were disarmed and taken into custody for questioning as police worked to secure the scene.
 He said detectives were investigating with the help of the FBI.

 “The shooting tonight was a tragic, outrageous and unacceptable act of violence and it has no place in our city,” Mayor Tim Keller said in a statement.
 “Our diverse community will not be deterred by acts meant to divide or silence us.
 Our hearts go out the victim, his family and witnesses whose lives were needlessly threatened tonight.
 This sculpture has now become an urgent matter of public safety.”